saksham1702/Projects-on-AI-ML/DCGANs with CIFAR-10 dataset, Keras and TensorFlow/README.md

-Generative Adversarial Network (GAN) on CIFAR-10
+# Generative Adversarial Network (GAN) on CIFAR-10

-Overview
+## Project Overview

-This project implements a Generative Adversarial Network (GAN) to generate images based on the CIFAR-10 dataset.
-The GAN consists of a generator and a discriminator trained adversarially to improve the quality of generated images over time.
+This project implements a **Generative Adversarial Network (GAN)** to generate images based on the **CIFAR-10** dataset.
+The GAN consists of two primary components:
+- **Generator**: Creates synthetic images from random noise vectors (latent space).
+- **Discriminator**: Distinguishes between real and generated images, providing feedback to improve the generator.

+The generator and discriminator are trained adversarially, meaning they both compete to improve each other's performance.
+The training process involves using real CIFAR-10 images and the generated images to refine the models and improve the quality of generated images over time.

-Key Features
+## Key Features

-Uses batch training with real and generated images.
+- **Batch Training**: Uses both real and generated images for training.

-Latent space sampling for generating images.
+- **Latent Space Sampling**: Generates images from random noise vectors.

-Loss tracking for both generator and discriminator.
+- **Loss Tracking**: Tracks the loss for both the generator and discriminator to monitor progress.

-Periodic image visualization to track progress.

-Running the Code

-Clone the repository:

-git clone <repository_url>
-cd <repository_name>

-Run the script in a Jupyter Notebook or a Python environment where TensorFlow and Keras are installed.

-Potential Issues & Fixes

-Ensure that X_train (training dataset) is properly loaded.

-Check if latent_dim, WIDTH_SIZE, and HEIGHT_SIZE are defined.

-Use generator.predict(z) or generator.predict_on_batch(z) consistently.

-Normalize generated images correctly before visualization.
+- **Periodic Image Visualization**: Regularly visualizes the generated images to track improvements.

-Results
+## Results

-After sufficient epochs, the generator should produce visually recognizable images similar to the CIFAR-10 dataset.
+After training for a sufficient number of epochs, the generator should be capable of producing somewhat visually recognizable images that closely resemble those from the CIFAR-10 dataset.

+## Potential Issues & Fixes

+- Ensure the CIFAR-10 dataset (`X_train`) is loaded correctly.
+- Verify that the variables `latent_dim`, `WIDTH_SIZE`, and `HEIGHT_SIZE` are properly defined.
+- Use `generator.predict(z)` or `generator.predict_on_batch(z)` consistently for generating images.
+- Normalize the generated images correctly before visualization.